-Most aquatic invertebrates are scavengers and will eat algae and other food in the aquarium.
+- Most aquatic invertebrates are scavengers and will eat unwanted algae and leftover fish food that falls to the bottom of the aquarium.

 If your invertebrates display any of these symptoms of illness or distress, talk to a PetSmart store associate or a veterinarian familiar with aquatic animals:

 - Excessive shedding of the skin